How a recruiter analyses your CV: cybersecurity edition

 Show what you're learning in cybersecurity

-A national agency MOOC with 100% attendance, keeping updated on cybersecurity developments, taking part in webinars...
-It’s important to show that you're evolving as fast as our technologies, even without a formal framework.
+Online training, cybersecurity webinars… It’s important to show that you're evolving as fast as our technologies, even without a formal framework.

 List your certifications, e-learning, self-training, and podcasts in your CV.
 It will help you stand out from the crowd.